Have you thought about how you are setting your table this Easter? If you’re like me, you love trying new ways to decorate a colorful Easter table.

 Bunny Planter – I think I bought mine at Homegoods but this bunny planter is cute and this little bunny planter is adorable as well!

-Craft Eggs – If you can’t find them in a craft store, these craft eggs look similar to the ones I used and these craft eggs come with paints and brushes.
+Craft Eggs – If you can’t find them in a craft store, these craft eggs look similar to the ones I used and these craft eggs would be great as well!.

 Rattan Chargers – I bought mine at Pier One but these rattan chargers are very similar.